 The Young family's mountain house was simple, made of stone and said to have “stood on a bluff in an isolated section of the rugged mountain land.”
 It was quite a departure from the fine Frederick townhouse on North Court Street that Eloise had grown up in, not to mention her posh surroundings in New York City.
 Eloise had left Frederick around 1900 after marrying Arthur English, a one-time assistant US attorney for the Department of the Interior, now in private practice.

 Mr. English was a native New Yorker, extremely well-educated, and the son of a pseudo-celebrity.
 His father Thomas Dunn English was a former New Jersey congressman and the author or a popular song entitled “Ben Bolt.”
 Doors were opened for Eloise’s husband but he was also a diligent worker—but some said too diligent.
 He was licensed to practice in New York, Washington DC and several other states.
-In 1910, the couple could be found living on State Street in Brooklyn with Arthur’s son Edward from a previous marriage.
+In 1910, the couple could be found living in an apartment building located at 166 State Street in Brooklyn, blocks from the approach to the famous bridge that connects to lower Manhattan.
+Here, residing with the family was Arthur’s son Thomas from a previous marriage.
 (Arthur’s first wife Lucy died in 1895.)

 At the time of her father’s death (1913), Eloise and Arthur had four children: two boys (Hugh b.
 1901) (Edgar b.
 1904) and two girls (Ruth Bird b.
 1905) and (Louise b.
 1912).
 “Home life” slowly changed Eloise’ opportunity to be a New York socialite.
 She became more centered on raising her children, a burden that seemed to be falling more on her shoulders as husband Arthur spent more and more time on his profession and less time at home.